Neil Rieck

 - Overview

-server's certificate) is used to encrypt but a private key is used to decrypt, then Eve will see no part of the symmetric
+used to decrypt (unlock), then Eve will see no part of the symmetric handshake.

 - Why not use asymmetric keys all the time?